-These programs are designed for students with autism or severe communication impairments.
-Staff use the TEACCH Model as developed at the University of North Carolina.
-A very defined program provides the structured environment required for the children to learn.
+These classrooms are designed for students with autism and/or severely communicatively impaired students grades K-3.
+The program is based off the TEACCH Model as developed at the University of North Carolina with a strong focus on Applied Behavior Analysis.
+These are highly structured environments that utilize positive reinforcement and repetition of skills for the children to learn.
 Related services are provided as designated on students' IEPs.

-Academics, Behavior and Community (ABC) (at Salt Point Center)
+Academics, Behavior and Community (ABC) at Salt Point Center

-Norah Merritt Doug Damiani 845.486.4840 ext.
-3034 845.486.8004 ext.
-407 norah.merritt@dcboces.org doug.damiani@dcboces.org
+Norah Merritt 845.486.8004 ext.
+499 norah.merritt@dcboces.org